-- The Company reported positive net operating income from the Development segment of \$3,059 for the year ended December 31, 2020, which compares to net operating income from the Development segment of \$5,447 for the year ended December 31, 2019. - During Q1 2020, the Company achieved final closing of its Second Nature Phase 2 and 3 development projects located near Blue Mountain.
-Upon final closing, the Company recorded revenue of \$28.9 million, received net cash proceeds of \$5.4 million, and repaid construction debt in the amount of \$2.4 million.
+- The Company reported positive net operating income from the Development segment of \$342 for the three months ended March 31, 2021, which compares to net operating income from the Development segment of \$3,204 for the three months ended March 31, 2020. - At Second Nature Phase 1, 36 of 37 homes have been built and turned over to homeowners as at March 31, 2021 and the VTBs have been repaid on these lots.

-- At Second Nature Phase 1, 36 of 37 homes have been built and turned over to homeowners as at December 31, 2020 and the VTBs have been repaid on these lots. - At Second Nature Phase 2, 7 of 54 homes have been built and turned over to homeowners as at December 31, 2020 and the VTBs have been repaid on these lots. - During Q4 2020, the Company completed the sale of an investment property and vacant land inventory adjacent to the investment property located near Blue Mountain for \$4.1 million and took back a 75% VTB for 4 months. - Provided occupancy to 3 additional units at Slopeside during the year.
-100% of Slopeside units were owned and occupied as of December 31, 2020. - Provided occupancy to 6 additional units at Copeland House during the year for total proceeds of \$2.1 million. - Provided occupancy to 1 additional unit at Lakeside during the year.
-As at December 31, 2020, 99% of the units in Lakeside were owned and occupied.
-During Q1 2020, 28 units achieved final closing, which allowed the Company to receive \$10 million in cash.
-Including units that closed during 2019, total cash proceeds from the project were \$54 million as at December 31, 2020, and the Company eliminated construction debt in the amount of \$31.2 million in December 2019. - Sold 9 lots from the Company's Woodland Heights land located near Deerhurst during the year for total proceeds of \$1.6 million. - During Q4 2020, the company launched its new 68 unit Edge condo development.
-As of the date of this report, the Company has pre-sold 55% of the units. - The Company performed an independent appraisal of development lands located at Blue Mountain during the year and accordingly, recognized an increase in the fair value of these lands in the amount of \$4,942 for the year ended December 31, 2020.
+- At Second Nature Phase 2, 15 of 54 homes have been built and turned over to homeowners as at March 31, 2021 and the VTBs have been repaid on these lots. - At Second Nature Phase 3, homes are expected to begin being turned over to homeowners and the VTBs being repaid on these lots in Q2 2021. - Provided occupancy to 1 additional unit at Lakeside during Q1 2021.
+As of the date of this report, 100% of the units in Lakeside were owned and occupied. - During Q1 2021, the Company completed the sale of the 9 remaining lots at its Golf Cottages Phase 1 development at Deerhurst.
+As part of the sale, the Company received \$438 in cash and used this amount to repay certain debt and expenses related to this project.
+The Company provided the purchaser with a \$1.1 million, two-year VTB for the remaining balance of the sale price. - Sold 3 lots from the Company's Woodland Heights land located near Deerhurst during Q1 2021 for total proceeds of \$480. - During Q4 2020, the Company launched the first phase (66 units) of its new Edge Condos development.
+As of the date of this report, the Company has pre-sold 73% of the Phase 1 units.
+The company is currently in the process of obtaining construction financing for this project.